Skip to content

 Underfloor insulation that won’t trap moisture under your house.

 Under a Queensland floor we fit polyester, not cellulose, not spray foam.
 It’s hydrophobic, so it shrugs off the damp; it’s non-itch; and it lifts back out if you ever need to get under there.
-An honest product for an honest job.
+The right product for the job.

 Comfort Zone Insulation Team has been crawling through South East Queensland subfloors since 1986.
 We make our own cellulose for ceilings, but under the floor we use polyester, because it’s the right tool for a damp, open crawlspace.
 Knowing the difference is the whole point.

-White polyester insulation batts fitted between the joists under a raised timber floor, underfloor install, Moorooka
+White polyester insulation batts fitted between the joists under a raised timber floor — Moorooka

 Polyester between the joists